dekimpew/kube-bits/custom_hpa_metrics/README.md

 In the above output the m means milli, meaning you need to divide the number by 1000.
 This results in a decimal value of 105,5 over the target of 100.

-Because the example HPA takes average values over the READY pods, the value might switch between being an integer and a float, which is why you will see the fixed-point representation of a number (105500m instead of 105,5) from time to time.
+Because the example HPA takes average values across the READY pods, the value might switch between being an integer and a float, which is why you will see the fixed-point representation of a number (105500m instead of 105,5) from time to time.